 Chicken Parmigiana, Butter Noodles, & Garlic Bacon Green Beans – This is a classic.
 What’s not to like?
 Crispy breaded chicken, rich tomato sauce, and melty mozzarella.
 Yum.
 Yum.
 Yum.
 Add some buttered noodles and nice fresh green beans to round it all out.
 We’ll be pounding and breading chicken, building complex flavors in our sauce, and learning how to keep green beans crisp and nutritious.

 Apple Pie a la Mode – Satisfy that summertime craving for sweets.
 Hot apple pie with ice cream on top is the perfect way to end the day.
 Mixing and rolling a pie crust dough will get the juices flowing.
 Slicing and cooking up the apples will keep it going.
 Then, while the pies bake, we’ll really be burning up some calories as we shake like crazy making ice cream in a bag and learn about how ice and salt make it all possible.
 Yay, science!

 Friday: Secret Ingredient Competition

-At The Learning Kitchen Kids Camp everyone is a winner, but only one will be crowned King!
+At The Learning Kitchen Kids Camp everyone is a winner, but one pair will be crowned Kings of the Kitchen!
 Everything they’ve been practicing this week leads up to this battle.
 Students will be given 3 secret ingredients to be used in their dish.
 Chefs will judge based on taste, technique, creativity, and presentation.
 Doing your homework and having a game plan is highly encouraged!
 Chefs will offer guidance and answer questions to help you make your best effort!
-The King of the Kitchen will be awarded a prize!
+The team who makes the best dish will be awarded a prize!